 FAQs

-Yes, you can purchase a Mixing Table from the Outpost for 175 scrap.
-You can also craft one using 200 metal fragments, 100 wood, and 2 gears.
+Yes.
+You can buy one at the Outpost for 175 scrap or craft it using 200 metal fragments, 100 wood, and 2 gears.

-No, the Mixing Table does not increase ammo yield, but it speeds up crafting for gunpowder and explosives.
-This indirectly helps with ammo production by reducing crafting time.
+No. It doesn’t increase ammo yield, but it speeds up crafting for gunpowder and explosives, indirectly helping ammo production.

-No, you can craft gunpowder manually in your inventory.
-However, the Mixing Table allows bulk crafting, making it much faster and more efficient.
+No. You can craft gunpowder manually, but the Mixing Table allows faster and more efficient bulk crafting.